Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Failure to create a safe working environment

-If successful, you would be entitled to make a workers’ compensation claim and a common law damages claim, which would award you compensation for:
+In this case, you would be entitled to make a workers’ compensation claim and a common law damages claim, which would award you compensation for:

 • Economic loss like medical expenses and lost income, including future economic loss